apache/couchdb-documentation/rfcs/003-fdb-seq-index.md

 ## Index Maintenance

-As discussed in [RFC 001]() (link TBD), an update attempt always retrieves the metadata KV for the current winning branch from the "revisions" subspace.
+As discussed in [RFC 001](001-fdb-revision-metadata-model.md), an update attempt always retrieves the metadata KV for the current winning branch from the "revisions" subspace.
 This metadata entry includes the sequence of the last edit to the document, which serves as the key into the index in our "changes" subspace.
 The writer will use that information to clear the existing KV from the `_changes` subspace as part of the transaction.

 The writer also knows in all cases what the `RevPosition`, `RevHash`, `BranchCount`, and `NotDeleted` will be following the edit, and can use the